NVIDIA/grcuda/RESULTS.md

 * **DRAM**: 32 GB, DDR4
 * Execution time measures the total amount of time spent by GPU execution, from the first kernel scheduling until all GPU kernels have finished executing
 * Each benchmark is executed for **30 iterations**, and the average time skips the first 3 to allow the performance of GraalVM to stabilize
+* Parameters that have been kept fixed (such as the number of blocks for kernels whose number of blocks is not a function of data-size) have been optimized to provide the best performance for synchronous execution, and provide a more realistic performance comparison.

 ## Results

 * **Sync time** is the baseline, it measures synchronous GPU kernel scheduling.
 In this case, dependencies between kernels are not computed, making GrCUDA overheads even smaller.
 * **DAG** is the computation time when using GrCUDA DAG kernel scheduling, performing transparent GPU resource-sharing.

 * The field **Threads** is the number of threads for each block, in CUDA; this number ranges from 32 to 1024.
-A higher number implies bigger blocks, and possibly less GPU occupation
+A higher number implies bigger blocks, and possibly fewer concurrent blocks running in parallel.
+ Blocks can also be 2-dimensional: we left 2D blocks with size 8x8 as bigger blocks always resulted in strictly longer execution times, for all scheduling policies.
 * The field **Size** is the number of elements in the input.
 Depending on the benchmark it could be the size of a vector, the number of rows in a square matrix, the number of vertices of a graph; more information are provided for each benchmark

-### Benchmark 1 (bench_1)
+### Vector Squares (bench_1)

 Compute the sum of difference of squares of 2 vectors, using multiple GrCUDA kernels.
 It's a fairly artificial benchmark that measures a simple case of parallelism.
 Most of the execution time is spent in the reduction computation, limiting the amount of parallelism available, especially on large input data.
+Speedups are achievable by overlapping data-transfer and computations, although the data-transfer takes about 4x-5x longer than the square computation, limiting the maximum achievable speedup.

 Structure of the computation: